klzgrad/naiveproxy/README.md

   file_server { root /var/www/html }
 }
 ```
-This is Caddy 2 syntax. it is not the same with Caddy 1.
+This is Caddy 2 syntax.
+It is not the same with Caddy 1.

 Locally run `./naive` with the following `config.json` to get a SOCKS5 proxy at local port 1080.
 ```json